bigdaz/docs/content/actions/automating-builds-and-tests/building-and-testing-java-with-gradle.md

 ## Caching dependencies

 When using {% data variables.product.prodname_dotcom %}-hosted runners, your build dependencies can be cached to speed up your workflow runs.
-After a successful run, the `gradle-build-action` will cache important parts of the Gradle User Home directory on GitHub Actions infrastructure.
+After a successful run, the `gradle/gradle-build-action` will cache important parts of the Gradle User Home directory on GitHub Actions infrastructure.
 In future workflow runs, the cache will be restored so that build scripts don't need to be recompiled and dependencies don't need to be downloaded from remote package repositories.

-The `gradle-build-action` takes care of this caching transparently, and further configuration is not normally required.
+The `gradle/gradle-build-action` takes care of this caching transparently, and further configuration is not normally required.

 ## Packaging workflow data as artifacts